Clemapfel/mousetrap/docs/04_widgets.md

 };
 ```

-All the ingredients are in this class, we now need to put them together.
-This will usually happen in the compound widgets constructor:
+All the widgets are private fields of the compound widget.
+This means, as long as an instance of `CompoundWidget` exists, the 5 widgets it contains will be kept in memory.

+We usually define how a compound widget is assembled in its constructor:

 ```cpp
 // define constructor